 i). a home university is not responsible for the conduct of its exchange students nor guarantees their compliance with clauses 5,6,7, and 8; and

-ii)a host university is not responsible to provide any financial support to exchange students who have underestimated or misunderstood the cost of living in the host country.
+ii). a host university is not responsible to provide any financial support to exchange students who have underestimated or misunderstood the cost of living in the host country.

-5. STUDENT VISA AND HEALTH INSURANCE REQUIREMENTS
+STUDENT VISA AND HEALTH INSURANCE REQUIREMENTS